If you are interested in receiving MPA services, please fill out our application HERE.

 At MPA, we know that therapy addresses the most deep-seated and persistent problems birth/first mothers face.
 Our approach is this: to grant a birth/first mother ten sessions with a well-vetted therapist experienced in the unique needs of birth/first mothers.
 We refer to therapists who have experience treating such issues as postpartum depression, mood disorders or panic attacks, as well as long term life issues.
 Therapy can help to address issues around placing a child for adoption such as grief, shame, guilt and loss.
 Since adoption is only one part of a birth/first mother's story, her overall wellness can be improved by bringing whatever issues she is experiencing to therapy.

-In order to apply for a wellness grant, contact the Program Assistant at firstname.lastname@example.org and you will be referred to a therapist.
+In order to apply for a wellness grant, please fill out the form HERE and you will be referred to a therapist.
 Arrangements will be made to pay the therapist directly.
 Grants are funded on a rolling basis throughout the year as funding permits.

 Opening Doors to Success: Academic/Life Skills Grants